The Adirondack Park State Land Master Plan

 The proposed amendments include language on climate change, carrying capacity, and accessibility.
 When reviewing and commenting on proposed amendments, the Adirondack Council encourages you to consider:

-• the opportunity to call for the creation of more transparent and state-wide accessibility policies
+• the opportunity to call for the creation of more transparent state-wide accessibility policies;

-• the important role the APA plays in ensuring that the DEC complies with the SLMP
+• the important role the APA plays in ensuring that the Department of Environmental Conservation complies with the SLMP;

-• the need for further study to better understand how best to balance recreation while maintaining the ecological health of state lands and waters; and,
+• the need for further study to better understand how recreation integrates with maintaining the ecological health of state lands and waters; and,

 • stronger action on climate change requirements (including protecting forest carbon storage and emission level assessments).